AishwaryaKamble96/AishwaryaKamble96/README.md

 ```bash
 To learn new skills and tehnologies, update knowledege and explorer new opportunities
 ```
+Now Enrolled in Spiced Academy for Full Stack Developer

 # Day 1: At Spiced Academy